Kalup Linzy

 Kalup Linzy (born July 23, 1977) is an American video and performance artist who currently lives and works in Tulsa, OK.
-His performance are characterized by their low-tech quality, themes of community, socializing, family, the church, sexuality and homosexuality.
+His performances are characterized by their low-tech quality and themes of community, socializing, family, the church, sexuality and homosexuality.

 Personal life

 Linzy was born in Clermont, Florida, to the late Samuel Avant, Sr., who was a farmer, and Constance Linzy, who struggled with schizophrenia and later drug addiction.
 Linzy was raised in Stuckey, Florida, in a close-knit rural community by his late grandmother Georgianna Linzy, a seamstress, who was also deaf, and also by his aunt Diane McMullen, an evangelist and domestic worker, and his uncle Isaiah McMullen, who was a minister, and is retired from the railroad.
 Linzy spent weekends and summers with his father, who lived a few miles away in Center Hill, Florida.
-He has a sister, Athia Linzy-Isom, who was born to the same parentage and five half-brothers and a step-sister by his father.
+He has a sister, Athia Linzy-Isom, who was born to the same parentage, five half-brothers and a step-sister by his father.
 Kalup also considers his aunt and uncle's six children to be his siblings.

 While he was growing up, his mother was in and out of mental facilities and his father became paralyzed after suffering a stroke.
 This affected Linzy emotionally.
 He also secretly struggled with his sexuality and only revealed it to close relatives and friends who asked.